Elvis Presley In Richmond, Virginia

 • RCA Records apparently recorded the audio of this entire concert as a multitrack

-• Forty-Eight Hours To Memphis marks the first official audio release of an Elvis concert in Richmond
+• Forty-Eight Hours To Memphis marked the first official audio release of an Elvis concert in Richmond

 • The Forty-Eight Hours To Memphis title reflects that Elvis closed out his tour two days later with a concert in Memphis